HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 ![Social Explorer map of under age 5](media/2.png) _Social Explorer map showing population under age 5 for census tracts in NYC._

-By downloading the data tables, they were able to tally up the demographic statistics into one mappable column.

 #### Data download reason #2: Performing analysis